A communications scholar studying the barriers to effective science communication. Like how dry that statement was.

 I graduated in 2017 with a Master’s of Professional Communication from Royal Roads University, and some people (besides my mom) think that my research is pretty important.
 My research has earned me a Governor General’s Gold Medal nominee, and a MITACS Accelerate award, I was listed as MITACS 150 for 150, and as a Canadian Wildlife Federation Local Hero.
 Not bad for a nerd.

-I put my skills to work as the Research Manager for the University of Victoria‘s School of Environmental Studies and as the SciComm Maven for Mavens Media.
+I put my skills to work as the Research Manager for the University of Victoria‘s School of Environmental Studies.
 My research in science has spanned some fascinating population ecology processes from pollination, mutualism, invasive species, and re-introducing endangered species.
 And I have the scratches and scars to prove it.

-Of course I also do SciComm for my collaborators.
+Of course, I also do SciComm for my collaborators.
 I love science communication in all forms and am especially fond of Twitter (@alinacfisher & @UVicENVI & @AltaWolvererine).
-I’ve written science-related articles for multiple on-line publications.
-I’m available for lectures, workshops, or freelance work.
-If you’re looking to make your SciComm stand out, please contact me.
+I can help you get your message out!
+From freelance articles, blog posts, video production, social media management, SciComm training and everything in between, I can help.
+I’m a member of the UVIC Speakers Bureau, but I’m happy to tailor a talk to suit your needs.
+If you’re looking to make your SciComm stand out, or have me come talk at your event, please contact me.